 R. Kelly is sentenced to 30 years in prison

-The disgraced R&B star R. Kelly has been sentenced to 30 years in prison.
+The disgraced R&B star R. Kelly was sentenced Wednesday to 30 years in prison.

+He was sentenced in New York by federal Judge Ann Donnelly, who spoke at length before issuing the sentence.
+At one point, she quoted a victim impact statement from a woman known in court as Stephanie, who told Kelly, "No price was too high for someone else to pay for your happiness."

+"This case is not about sex," the judge said.
+"It is about violence, cruelty and control."

 Last year, Kelly was found guilty of charges including sexual exploitation of a child, racketeering, bribery and sex trafficking.
 The jury found the government proved Kelly was at the head of a criminal conspiracy to recruit and coerce girls, boys and women into sex.